pgtipping/apt-affordability-checkerFE/memory-bank/progress.md

 - ✅ Completed security audit: MAPBOX_API_KEY and RENTCAST_API_KEY confirmed not exposed to client code
 - ✅ Comprehensive form validation implemented for all user inputs (required fields, numeric ranges, logical constraints, cross-field checks).
 All validation errors are now clearly surfaced to users in a mobile-responsive, accessible manner.
 - ✅ Enhanced results visualization in RentEstimateView.js: ARIA labels, axis labels, data source/confidence, improved color contrast, and clarity.
 All results components are now more mobile responsive and accessible.
-- ✅ All backend endpoints migrated to Vercel serverless functions under /api (validate, feedback, ai/rent-estimates).
+- ✅ All backend endpoints migrated to Vercel serverless functions under /api (validate, feedback, ai/rent-estimates, ai/recommendations, ai/predictions, ai/insights).
 Client fetch calls updated to use new endpoints.
 Feedback submission and validation now fully serverless.
+Legacy server.js (Express backend) has been deleted.

 ## Working Features